bredelings/BAli-Phy/ARCHITECTURE.md

 ## Runtime Flow

-The `bali-phy` executable parses CLI/config options, initializes settings and the random number generator, sets up the module loader, builds a `Program` from one of the requested modes (`--run`, `--print`, `--align`, or `--model`), initializes the graph-machine runtime, and runs `main`.
+The `bali-phy` executable parses CLI/config options, initializes settings and the random number generator, sets up the module loader, builds a `Program` from one of the requested modes (`--run`, `--print`, or `--align`), initializes the graph-machine runtime, and runs `main`.

-For alignment/model runs, it also creates the output directory, records run metadata, emits initial alignments when applicable, reports the log files that will be written, and then starts MCMC computation.
+For alignment runs, it also creates the output directory, records run metadata, emits initial alignments, reports the log files that will be written, and then starts MCMC computation.
+Standalone model programs run with `bali-phy run` perform their own model-specific output and MCMC setup.

 ## Language and Model System